• Home

 • WHAT DOES A DAMAGED DISC FEEL LIKE?

-Disc injuries are quite common, and injuries such as a mild disc bulge may not cause noticeable symptoms.
+Disc injuries such as a mild disc bulge may not cause noticeable symptoms.
 A damaged disc can, however, put pressure on the nerves and muscles around it.
 Symptoms of a disc injury include:

 • Back or neck pain